 FDA approval occurred after the results of a phase III trial that demonstrated a significant reduction in the radiation dose to the rectum which translated into a significant decrease in side effects.
 The reduction in radiation dose to the rectum was approximately 75% with zero patients having grade 2 or greater rectal toxicity 3 years after treatment.

 The SpaceOar® System is placed in a patient prior to external radiation treatment through a minimally invasive, outpatient procedure.
 The SpaceOar® Hydrogel is injected through a small needle into the space between the prostate and rectum while the patient is under local or general anesthesia.
 It is inserted during the same procedure where small gold markers (called fiducials) are placed in the prostate to localize it prior to each radiation treatment or immediately following placement of the radioactive seeds used in brachytherapy for prostate cancer.

 Ultrasound imaging allows the oncologist to see and place the hydrogel in the proper location.
-On average, SpaceOar® Hydrogel creates about 0.5 inch (or 1.3 cm) space between the prostate and rectum, permitting radiation treatment to the prostate with much less rectum radiation injury and fewer complications.
-The gel remains in place for about three months during radiation treatment, and then liquefies, is absorbed and cleared from the body in the patient’s urine.
+On average, SpaceOar® Hydrogel creates about 0.5 inch (or 1.3 cm) of space between the prostate and rectum, permitting radiation treatment to the prostate with much less rectum radiation injury and fewer complications.
+The gel remains in place for about three months during radiation treatment, and then liquefies and is absorbed and cleared from the body in the patient’s urine.

 Dr. Curtis Mack in Southern Arizona is certified in this state-of-the-art procedure.